Bruce Gandy, WriterNot the world-renowned bagpiper, the other one.

-What I AM is the first-born of six siblings, father of one daughter, step-father of two sons, enamored of my wife, Lucinda “Cindy” Pitcher, mentor, technologist, writer, bicyclist, friend to the poor, enemy of the wicked, defender of the planet, and singer of songs.
+What I am is the first-born of six siblings, father of one daughter, step-father of two sons, four beautiful grandkids, and enamored of my wife, Lucinda “Cindy” Pitcher.
+Did I mention writer, mentor, technologist, bicyclist, friend to the poor, enemy of the wicked, defender of the planet, and singer of songs?
 And sometimes I get a little carried away with my descriptions.
 Oh well.

-Growing up in rural southern New Jersey (however, we did have a traffic light), I then graduated from Montclair State University with a major in English – what, you thought I was going to start at the beginning?
-Prior to graduation I took a course in acting and the acting bug bit me.
+Growing up in rural southern New Jersey (however, we did have a traffic light), I graduated from Montclair State University with a major in English – what, you thought I was going to start at the beginning?
+Before graduation, I took a course in acting, and the acting bug bit me.
 Halfway through my junior year, I changed my major from Chemistry to English, graduated and headed off to New York to make my fortune in showbiz.

-Well, it wasn’t a fortune but I was making a living in showbiz.
-Finally, since I had taken a course in word processing and had started “temping”, that led me to other technologies and before I knew it, the computer bug really bit me.
-In 1990, I withdrew from the three acting unions (and started working in community theater), set up my first company, started teaching technology, buying PCs, hiring others, learning everything I could about computers.
-I earned technical certifications and literally taught technology around the US and around the world (London, Nigeria, Canada).
+Well, it wasn’t a fortune, but I was making a living as an actor.
+And – as a word processing temp.
+That led me to other technologies, and before I knew it, the computer bug bit me.
+In 1990, I withdrew from the three acting unions, set up my first company, hired others, and started teaching technology.
+I earned technical certifications and personally trained technology around the US and the world (London, Nigeria, Canada).